dellpine/MidnightMiner/README.md

 **Supported Platforms:** Windows (x64), Linux (x64, ARM64), macOS (Intel, Apple Silicon)

-If you are unfamiliar with python, check out the [Easy Guide](EasyGuide.md).
+If you are unfamiliar with python, and/or using windows, check out the [Easy Guide](EasyGuide.md).

 ## Disclaimer